Angrypuncake/MazeBuilderV1/README.md

 SELECTING & DELETING
 - To select a wall for deletion, click on the instance on the right instances list
 - Then click delete selected
 - To clear the screen, press delete all instances.
-THIS CANNOT BE UNDONE/ ctrl Z does not work in this program.
 - If you want to upload your own walls to the editor, use the UPLOAD DATA BUTTON.
 This takes a txt file containing examples like:

 insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);